 Project reference: 2019-1-NO01-KA204-060313

 Skills such as working autonomously, adjusting to changes and having trustful relationships at the workplace are the basic skills for low skilled workers.
-Trainers of this skills have a challenging task to deliver this knowledge.
-For that reason, the aim of this project is to prepare Massive Open Online Course to provide them with the needed support.
+Trainers of these skills have a challenging task to deliver this knowledge.
+For that reason, this project aims to prepare a Massive Open Online Course to provide them with the needed support.

 Outputs of the project

 - digital learning maps for each curriculum for employees with low basic skills